CX4712 NAS Build

 The bad

-To be honest, I have some buyer's remorse, but maybe that's just me, so this case has cost me €480 that is in another realm for a case... this is the rack mount problem if you even try going this way everything gets expensive as fuck, but nobody put a gun to my head so its was my own decision.
+To be honest, I have some buyer's remorse, but maybe that's just me.
+This case cost me €480, which is in another realm for a case.
+This is the rack-mount problem: if you even try going this way, everything gets expensive as fuck, but nobody put a gun to my head, so it was my own decision.

 The good

-All in all if you are a datahoarder and have disposable income maybe take a look, it's not perfect, but it's the best you can get right now without having your own machine shop.
+All in all, if you are a data hoarder and have disposable income, maybe take a look.
+It's not perfect, but it's the best you can get right now without having your own machine shop.

 CPU and RAM Upgrade 06.10.2023